nichlxh/genai/README.md

 ---
 2. ![Prompt 2](https://github.com/nichlxh/genai/blob/main/images/p2.svg)

-UPDATE: As the dataset does not include the infographics from https://www.mof.gov.sg/singaporebudget/resources/budget-infographics, the LLM was not able to share the specific payout in Dec 2024.
-Adding this dataset is part of the future roadmap where needed.
+UPDATE: As the dataset (see earlier section) does not include the infographics from https://www.mof.gov.sg/singaporebudget/resources/budget-infographics, the LLM was not able to share and cite the specific payout in Dec 2024.
+Adding this infographic dataset is part of the future roadmap, where needed.

 ---
 3. ![Prompt 3](https://github.com/nichlxh/genai/blob/main/images/p3.svg)